 Andy's F A M

 Andy is the youngest of 7 boys and there is such a sweet bond all the brothers have.
 His parents are the nicest people you will ever meet.
-They work so hard and would do anything for anyone.
-You can feel the love they have for their family just by looking at them.
+We lost his dad recently and that has been tough!
+I always loved that you could always feel the love they have for their family just by looking at them.
 They make everyone feel SO comfortable and so special.
+Andy's mom has continued that legacy.
 From growing up with 6 older brothers, Andy has the funniest stories.
-When all the brothers get together they always talk about the mischeif they got into and almost always, something funny comes out that his parents didn't know about that makes us all laugh.
+When all the brothers get together they always talk about the mischief they got into and almost always, something funny comes out that his mom didn't know about that makes us all laugh.
 We look forward to family reunions every year which are normally spent camping, playing games, sharing stories, eating the best dutch oven you've ever had and just spending time together.
 Another favorite tradition is when we go visit in the fall.
-The weather is beautiful, the air is crispy, the trees are bright red and orange and we usually go fourwheeling in the hills.
+The weather is beautiful, the air is crispy, the trees are bright red and orange and we usually go four-wheeling in the hills.

 L I F E